Actifio/AGMPowerLib/README.md

 # AGMPowerLib
 A Library of PowerShell Scripts to interact with AGM

+## Prerequisite

+This module requires AGMPowerCLI to already be installed.
+Please visit this repo first:  https://github.com/Actifio/AGMPowerCLI-Beta

 ### Install or Upgrade AGMPowerLib

 Install from PowerShell Gallery: